 Another animated flick due the same day as The Bad Guys is Turning Red.
 Disney and Pixar’s Turning Red introduces Mei Lee (voice of Rosalie Chiang), a confident, dorky 13-year-old torn between staying her mother’s dutiful daughter and the chaos of adolescence.
 Turning Red is coming March 31.

-April 2022 is another small month where the Australian movie release schedule is concerned.
-There’s only two, but here’s what we know about each flick.
+April 2022 is looking stellar, at least where the Australian movie release schedule is concerned.
+Here’s what we know about each flick.

 Fantastic Beasts: The Secrets of Dumbledore

 Fantastic Beasts: The Secrets of Dumbledore is the sequel to Fantastic Beasts: The Crimes of Grindelwald.
 It’s also the third instalment in the Fantastic Beasts film series and the eleventh overall in the Wizarding World franchise.
 Fantastic Beasts: The Secrets of Dumbledore picks up where the 2018 film The Crimes of Grindelwald left off on April 7.

 Universal is calling Ambulance a ‘breakneck thriller’.
 A decorated veteran, desperate for money to cover his wife’s medical bills, asks for help from the one person he knows he shouldn’t – his brother, who is also a charismatic career criminal, and instead of a loan offers him a score: the biggest bank heist in Los Angeles history.
 After being pushed back from its February release date, Ambulance will now hit cinemas in Australia on April 7.